klaufir216/edsync/README.md

 ### `edsync` without parameters (ran by clients)

-Running `edsync` without parameter triggers an update based on `edsync-source.json`:
+Running `edsync` without parameters trigger an update based on `edsync-source.json`:

 - download the catalog based on the URL in `edsync-source.json`

 - verify the catalog based on the public key in `edsync-source.json`

-- download files from the URL if local hash are different from remote `edsync-catalog.sha3`
+- download files from the URL if local hashes are different from ones in remote `edsync-catalog.sha3`

 ## Initial workflow